Building, and retaining an audience is vital for any author’s success, regardless of whether they are self-published or traditionally published.

 Social audio is like Zoom without video.

-There are many different social audio apps available including Clubhouse, Wisdom, Fireside, Spotify, and Twitter Spaces.
+There are many different social audio apps available including Clubhouse, Wisdom, Fireside, Spotify, and X Spaces.

 These apps equip you to connect with people all over the world in real time, have discussions, and build a community that trusts and buys from you.

-Twitter Spaces is unique in that it is part of the Twitter app.
+XSpaces is unique because it is part of the X app.
 (All the other social audio sites are standalone apps.)

-By using Twitter Spaces I have increased my followers by 40% and have made connections that are opening new opportunities for me.
+Using XSpaces, I have increased my followers by 40% and made connections that are opening new opportunities for me.

-In September two author conferences had me present workshops about social audio where I made more money from my books than I did from the speaking fee.
+In September 2023, two author conferences had me present workshops about social audio, where I made more money from my books than I did from the speaking fee.

-There are many ways authors can use Twitter Spaces.
+There are many ways authors can use XSpaces.
 Here are some ideas you may want to try:

-Your creativity is the only limit to what you could do with Twitter Spaces.
+Your creativity is the only limit to what you can do with XSpaces.

 Who’s Doing it Right?

 Imitating experts is often the best way to learn something.
-Here are some authors I recommend you follow and imitate on Twitter.
+Here are some authors I recommend you follow and imitate on X.

 They will help you learn how to build your audience and sell books.